No matter how hot the summer, there are some simple measures gardeners can take to counter the heat and keep a garden growing.

-Apply mulch, preferably a reflective mulch such as dry grass clippings
+1. Apply mulch, preferably a reflective mulch such as dry grass clippings.

-The first line of defense against hot weather, and against windy conditions which can dry surface soil, is to apply a liberal layer of mulch around the plants.
+The first line of defense against hot weather and the windy conditions that can dry surface soil is to apply a liberal layer of mulch around the plants.
 This protects the soil from direct sun exposure, keeping it moist at the surface.
 Mulch also reduces evaporation of water from the soil which reduces the need for watering.

-Water your garden and shrubs early in the morning
+2. Water your garden and shrubs early in the morning.

 Watering in the morning is also a great defence against slugs, since conditions are drier overnight.
 Fungal diseases are also discouraged.
 It’s also more pleasant for you to water in the early morning while it’s still cool in the garden.

 3. Use shade cloth or protective row covers.